Detecting motifs in networks

 Counting the number of triangles in a graph is an essential operation in graph theory.
 I’ll detail an extremely efficient approach to this task, which is especially useful in analysis of relatively sparse real-world graphs where tightly connected groups can indicate significant relationships.

-Counting triangles with linear algebra
+Warmup: counting triangles with linear algebra on undirected graphs

-\[ A = \begin{bmatrix} 0 & 1 & 0 & 0 & 1 & 0 \\ 1 & 0 & 1 & 0 & 1 & 0 \\ 0 & 1 & 0 & 1 & 0 & 0 \\ 0 & 0 & 1 & 0 & 1 & 1 \\ 1 & 1 & 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 1 & 0 & 0 \end{bmatrix}. \]
+\[ A = \begin{bmatrix} 0 & 1 & 0 & 0 & 1 & 0 \\ 1 & 0 & 1 & 0 & 1 & 0 \\ 0 & 1 & 0 & 1 & 0 & 0 \\ 0 & 0 & 1 & 0 & 1 & 1 \\ 1 & 1 & 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 1 & 0 & 0 \end{bmatrix} \]

 Given this representation of the graph, here is a way to count triangles using linear algebra.

 First, let \(A \cdot B\) denote matrix multiplication.
 That is, \(E = A \cdot B\) means \(e_{i,j} = \sum_k a_{i,k} b_{k, j}\).
-Then \([A \cdot A]_{i, j}\) counts the number of paths of length 2 from node \(i\) to node \(j\).
+Then \([A \cdot A ]_{i, j}\) counts the number of paths of length 2 from node \(i\) to node \(j\).

 Next, let \(A \circ B\) denote elementwise multiplication.
 That is, \(E = A \circ B\) means \(e_{i, j} = a_{i, j} b_{i, j}\).

 Then the matrix \(C = (A \cdot A) \circ A\) counts the number of triangles shared by each pair of vertices, i.e. each element \(c_{i,j}\), counts the number of triangles in which both \(i\) and \(j\) appear.
-For the example shown above, it turns out that \[ C = \begin{bmatrix} 0 & 1 & 0 & 0 & 1 & 0 \\ 1 & 0 & 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 & 0 & 0 \\ 1 & 1 & 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 & 0 & 0 \end{bmatrix}. \]
+For the example shown above, it turns out that \[ C = \begin{bmatrix} 0 & 1 & 0 & 0 & 1 & 0 \\ 1 & 0 & 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 & 0 & 0 \\ 1 & 1 & 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 & 0 & 0 \end{bmatrix} \]

 This reflects the fact that there is exactly one triangle in the graph, which is formed by nodes 1, 2, and 5.